javaliKai/EasyBank/EASY BANK/progress.md

 - defining font-size using rem, convert px to rem divide by 16

+- using sass map (key value pair) to work with mixins variable for breakpoints

 To see how you can add code snippets, see below:

 ```html